netmod-wg/opstate-reqs/README.md

 State | Description
 ----- | -----------
 NEW | A submitted issue starts in the NEW state.
-Note that issues were collected in Spring 2014.
-Since then, we are adding new issues only in special cases (e.g., new YANG bugs identified or splitting issues into several smaller issues).
-OPEN | A first discussion of the issue took place and it was accepted to be in scope of the YANG 1.1 effort.
+OPEN | A first discussion of the issue took place and it was accepted to be a real issue.
 VERIFY | The issue was discussed and a resolution emerged that needs to be verified on the mailing list.
 EDIT | The issue is waiting for the document editor to make the corresponding changes.
 REVIEW | The edits have been done and the changes in the I-D need to be reviewed.
 DONE | The edits have been reviewed an the issue has been resolved.
-DEAD | The issue was declared dead, e.g., because it is considered outside of the scope of YANG 1.1 or the issue does not seem to require a solution.
+DEAD | The issue was declared dead, e.g., because it is considered outside of the scope or the issue does not seem to require a solution.
 Editorial | The issue is a placeholder for an editorial fix that does not require WG discussion to fix.